broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 **Gene annotation and counting**

 Prior to gene counting, STARsolo adds gene annotations which will vary depending on the value of `count_exons`.
-By default, `count_exons` is “false” and STARsolo will run with the parameter `--soloFeatures GeneFull` to produce whole-gene counts.
-If `count_exons` is true, STARsolo will run with the parameter `--soloFeatures Gene GeneFull` to produce both whole-gene and exon counts.
+By default, `count_exons` is true and STARsolo will run with the parameter `--soloFeatures Gene GeneFull` to produce both whole-gene and exon counts.
+If `count_exons` is false, STARsolo will run with the parameter `--soloFeatures GeneFull` to produce whole-gene counts.

 The resulting BAM files are merged together into a single BAM using the [MergeSortBamFiles](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/MergeSortBam.wdl) task.